kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

    ha:
      # Enables HA controlplane
      enable: true
+     # Number of HA additional master nodes.
-     # number of HA master node (beside the one used for init) for the control-plane
+     # A master node is always required for creating the cluster and is implied.
+     # The setting below adds 2 additional master nodes, for a total of 3.
      master_nodes: 2
      # Use an External database for the HA control plane
      external_db: "external-db-string"